 While such Wigner negativity might be a necessary resource, it clearly is not a sufficient one \cite{garcia2020efficient}.
 A series of recent works has used tools from bosonic codes to completely challenge the paradigm of Wigner negativity as a crucial resource \cite{Calcluth2022efficientsimulation, PhysRevA.107.062414}, relying instead on discrete-variable resources that come from the qubits that bosonic codes are encoding \cite{PRXQuantum.5.020337}.
 However, these sufficient resources may turn out to be more demanding than necessary.
 In this regard, other works have searched for new necessary resources for reaching a quantum computational advantage, leading to the identification of stellar rank and some non-Gaussian type of entanglement as key ingredients \cite{PhysRevLett.130.090602}.
 Other approaches have aimed to generalise the results of Wigner negativity to more general phase-space representations \cite{rahimi2016sufficient, chabaud2024phasespacenegativity}.

 Most of these recent results have focused primarily on the resources that are present in the initial states and/or the measurements.
 The resourcefulness of the operations that are implemented in between (typically quantum gates) have not received much attention.
 In works such as \cite{Calcluth2022efficientsimulation, rahimi2016sufficient} these operations are limited to a very specific class of circuits, or one directly considers measurements on some generic state as in \cite{PhysRevLett.130.090602}.
-These works therefore assume, either explicitly or implicitly, that a straightforward approach can be taken when addressing big multimode channel connecting input states to measurements.
-This is in strong contrast with \cite{mari2012positive}, where a lot of attention is devoted to the development of a Markov chain model to simulate the action of a sequence of few-mode quantum channels.
+These works therefore assume, either explicitly or implicitly, that a straightforward approach can be taken when addressing big multimode channels connecting input states to measurements.
+This is in strong contrast to \cite{mari2012positive}, where a lot of attention is devoted to the development of a Markov-chain model to simulate the action of a sequence of few-mode quantum channels.
 This can effectively be understood as a hidden-variable model for quantum computing which allows, at least in principle, to study a very wide set of operations.

-In the present work, we build upon the ideas of \cite{rahimi2016sufficient}, going beyond their results by arguing that the ordering parameters can be chosen in an optimal way that also allows us to treat quantum gates in a decoupled, independent manner, thereby precisely identifying the sources of quantum computational advantage within a circuit.
-By introducing an algorithmic approach to derive the best decomposition of a quantum circuit in terms of $(s)$-ordered quasiprobability distributions, we demonstrate the significant insights that the framework of \cite{rahimi2016sufficient} can yield.
-It is worth highlighting that our approach effectively looks for an optimal hidden variable model for the computation, by optimizing the choice of $s$ ordering parameters in the representation of subsequent layers of operations.
-Moreover, this algorithm allows us to effectively deal with specific amounts of losses or noise at precise points in the circuit.
-Even if we find that a certain protocol is impossible to simulate, because no appropriate $(s)$-parameters can be found, our approach allows us to identify how much losses or noise can be tolerated before the setup can be efficiently simulated.
+In the present work, we provide insight and results on the simulatability of quantum gates by arguing, in contrast to \cite{rahimi2016sufficient}, that the ordering parameters can be chosen in an optimal way that also allows to treat quantum gates in a decoupled, independent manner.
+Our gate-by-gate model allows for the precise identification of the sources of quantum computational advantage within a circuit and its tolerance to local losses.
+As such, we introduce a algorithmic approach to derive the best decomposition of a quantum circuit in terms of $(s)$-ordered quasiprobability distributions, we demonstrate the significant insights that this can yield.
+It is worth highlighting that our approach effectively looks for an optimal hidden-variable model for the computation, by optimizing the choice of $s$-ordering parameters in the representation of subsequent layers of operations.
+Moreover, this algorithm allows us to effectively deal with losses or noise at precise points in the circuit.
+Even if we find that a certain protocol is impossible to simulate efficiently, because no appropriate $(s)$-parameters can be found, our approach allows us to identify how much loss or noise can be tolerated before the setup can be efficiently simulated.